-Resale: Under the resale option, the homebuyer may sell the property during the term of affordability provided that the following conditions are met: The subsequent purchaser is a low or moderate income household that will use the property as their principal residence, pay homeowner insurance and keep property taxes current.
+Resale: The homebuyer may sell the property during the term of affordability provided that the following conditions are met: The subsequent purchaser is a low or moderate income household that will use the property as their principal residence, pay homeowner insurance and keep property taxes current.
 Low- or moderate-income households are defined as households whose gross annual income does not exceed 80 percent of the area median income, adjusted for household size.
+Due to space limitations, the rest of the resale policy is described in the Consolidated plan 2020-2024 and in the City of Battle Creek's HOME Policies and Procedures.